laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 And at the second example the function is parsing the array's element to string.
 Hence, the _Output_ type will be a _string._

 **`Note:- If we passed a function that returns a function as _func_, the map would return an array  of functions.`**

+Here, the type of the parameter if being infered by the TypeScript based on the array value.

+### `Constraints`

+On the above examples the map function is accepting any kind of _type_.
+But we can restrict it to allow specific kind of value to pass in the function.

+We can use a _constraint_ to limit the kinds of types that a type parameter can accept.
+We _constrain_ the type parameter to that type by writing an **extends** clause: